jbiatek/BSGRulebook/dynamic.md

 The Loyalty deck variants have to do with the Exodus "extra card" rule change.
 In Pegasus, an executed human player always comes back as a human.
 This is a little unfortunate from a story perspective: the humans can perform a rather gruesome, but guaranteed, Cylon test for a relatively small cost.
 Exodus changes this, and always leaves an extra Loyalty card in the deck.
 This has two effects: an executed human may come back as a Cylon, but a Cylon card might remain in the deck, never dealt to a player at all.

 Both have their pros and cons.
 The Pegasus version has the advantage that the game is never short a Cylon.
 The Exodus version has more intrigue, and avoids giving the humans a perverse incentive to kill their own teammates.
 The Exodus version starts to make even more sense when Personal Goal and Final Five cards are included, because even if an executed human comes back as a human, they may be stuck with one of these human-hostile cards.
+The Pegasus version starts to make more sense with fewer players, since it becomes more likely that the remaining card will be a Cylon.

 Some game mechanics depend on the Exodus version, like Personal Goal cards and some Ally cards.
 When those are enabled, you will be forced to use the Exodus style.
 Otherwise, you can choose whichever one you like best: guaranteed Cylons but also an easy test, or more uncertainty and the possibility of a missing Cylon.
 You could also pick one, but add an additional rule to mitigate the downsides.
 Some examples include: